input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 	}
 ```

-### Peer-to-Peer Parameters & Tracers
+### Peer-to-peer (P2P) parameters and tracers

-To run a node in P2P mode set `EnableP2P` to `true` (_the default is `False`_) in the
-configuration file.
-You will also need to specify the topology in a new format which is
+To run a node in P2P mode, configure the `EnableP2P` setting to `true` (the default is `False`) in the configuration file.
+Additionally, ensure you specify the topology in the new format as described above.
-described above.

-There are a few new tracers and configuration options which you can set (listed below by
+There are a few new tracers and configuration options that you can set (listed below by
 component):

-#### Outbound Governor
+#### Outbound governor

 The outbound governor is responsible for satisfying targets of root peers, known (_cold_,
-_warm_ and _hot_), established (_warm_ & _hot_) and active peers (synonym for _hot_ peers)
+_warm_ and _hot_), established (_warm_ and _hot_) and active peers (synonym for _hot_ peers)
 and local root peers.
 The primary way to configure them is by setting the following
 options:

 * `TargetNumberOfRootPeers` (_default value: `100`_) - a minimal number of root peers
-  (unlike other targets this one is one sided, e.g. a node might have more root peers
+  (unlike other targets this one is one-sided, eg, a node might have more root peers
 * `TargetNumberOfKnownPeers` (_default value: `100`_) - a target of known peers (must be
   larger or equal to `TargetNumberOfRootPeers`)
 * `TargetNumberOfEstablishedPeers` (_default value: `50`_) - a target of all established
   peers (including local roots, ledger peers)
-* `TargetNumberOfActivePeers` (_default value: `20`_) - a target for _hot_ peers which
+* `TargetNumberOfActivePeers` (_default value: `20`_) - a target for _hot_ peers, which
-  engage in the consensus protocol
+  engage in the consensus protocol.

-Let us note two more targets.
-In the topology file you may include local root peers.
-This is a list of groups of peers, each group comes with its own valency.
-The outbound
-governor will maintain a connection with every local root peer, and will enforce that at
-least the specified number of them (the valency) are _hot_.
-Thus the
-`TargetNumberOfKnownPeers` , `TargetNumberOfEstablishedPeers` and
-`TargetNumberOfActivePeers` must be large enough to accommodate local root peers.
+Let's take note of two additional targets.
+In the topology file, you have the option to include local root peers.
+This comprises a list of peer groups, with each group having its own valency.
+The outbound governor ensures a connection with every local root peer and ensures that at least the specified number of them (the valency) are actively connected (hot).
+Consequently, the values for `TargetNumberOfKnownPeers`, `TargetNumberOfEstablishedPeers`, and `TargetNumberOfActivePeers` should be set sufficiently high to accommodate these local root peers.

 The following traces can be enabled:

-* `TracePeerSelection` (_by default on_) - tracks selection of upstream peers done by the
+* `TracePeerSelection` (_by default on_) - tracks the selection of upstream peers done by the
   _outbound-governor_.  **Warm peers** are ones with which we have an open connection but
   don't engage in consensus protocol, **hot peers** are peers which engage in consensus
-  protocol (via `chain-sync`, `block-fetch` and `tx-submission` mini-protocols), **cold
+  protocol (via `chain-sync`, `block-fetch`, and `tx-submission` mini-protocols), **cold
-  peers** are ones which we know about but the node doesn't have an established
+  peers** are ones that we know about but the node doesn't have an established
-  connection.
+  connection with.
 Note that the notions of _hot_, _warm_ and _cold_ are only related to usage
   of initiator sides of mini-protocols in a connection (which can be either inbound or
   outbound).
-* `TracePeerSelectionCounters` (_by default on_) - traces how many cold / warm / hot  /
+* `TracePeerSelectionCounters` (_by default on_) - traces how many cold/warm/hot/local
-  local root peers the node has, it's also available via ekg.
+   root peers the node has, it's also available via EKG.
-* `TracePeerStateActions` (_by default on_) - includes traces from a component which
+* `TracePeerStateActions` (_by default on_) - includes traces from a component, which
-  executes peer promotion / demotions between cold / warm & hot states.
+  executes peer promotion/demotions between cold/warm and hot states.
-* `TracePublicRootPeers` (_by default off_) - traces information about root / ledger peers
+* `TracePublicRootPeers` (_by default off_) - traces information about root/ledger peers
-  (e.g. ip addresses or dns names of ledger peers, dns resolution)
+  (eg, IP addresses or DNS names of ledger peers, DNS resolution)
 * `DebugPeerSelectionInitiator` and `DebugPeerSelectionInitiatorResponder` (_by default
-  off_) - a debug tracers which log the information about current state of the _outbound
+  off_) - debug tracers that log the information about the current state of the _outbound
   governor_.

-At this point [haddock
+At this point [Haddock
 documentation](https://input-output-hk.github.io/ouroboros-network/ouroboros-network/Ouroboros-Network-PeerSelection-Governor.html)
 of the outbound governor is available.

-#### Peer Sharing
+#### Peer sharing

-Peer Sharing is a novel feature that provides an additional method for the Outbound
+Peer sharing is a novel feature that provides an additional method for the outbound
-Governor to reach its targets for known peers.
-With Peer Sharing, the node can request
+governor to reach its targets for known peers.
+With peer sharing, the node can request
 peer information from other nodes with which it has an established connection.

-**IMPORTANT:** _Peer Sharing_ is an experimental feature that is turned off by default.
+**IMPORTANT:** _Peer sharing_ is an experimental feature that is turned off by default.
-Please be aware that until the availability of genesis & eclipse evasion, this feature may
+Please be aware that until the availability of Genesis and eclipse evasion, this feature may
 leave a node vulnerable to eclipse attacks.

-The main method for configuring Peer Sharing involves setting the following option:
+The main method for configuring peer sharing involves setting the following option:

-- `PeerSharing` (default value: `PeerSharingDisabled`) - This option can take 2 possible values:
+- `PeerSharing` (default value: `PeerSharingDisabled`) - this option can take two possible values:
-    * `PeerSharingDisabled`: Peer Sharing is disabled, which means the node won't request peer
+    * `PeerSharingDisabled`: peer sharing is disabled, which means the node won't request peer
       information from any other node, and will not respond to such requests from others
       (the mini-protocol won't even start);
-    * `PeerSharingEnabled`: Peer Sharing is enabled and the node will notify other nodes
+    * `PeerSharingEnabled`: peer Sharing is enabled and the node will notify other nodes
       that it is permissible to share its address.

 The `PeerSharing` flag interacts with `PeerAdvertise` (`advertise` flag in the topology